LeahGrim/eazie-book/README.md

 7. Navigate back to the home page to book another item!

 - Client
-1. Log in with your auth information provided by hong and dean
+1. Log in with your auth information provided by Hong and Dean
 2. View a list of your bookable items upon logging in, click your desired item to view its details
-3. Once on the detail page, click the right and left arrows to cycle through photos of your specified bookable items, or click return to bookable item list to navigate back to the home page.
+3. Once on the detail page, browse through the photos of the specified bookable items, or click return to bookable item list to navigate back to the home page.
-4. Click View List > Renter Info to see a list of everyone who's rented your bookable items.
+4. Hover over 'View List' to -> 'Renter Info' to see a list of all renters that have rented bookable item.

 - Admin (Hong and Dean only)
-1. Upon logging in you'll see a complete list of every client in the database as well as their contact info and website url.
-For each client, there's also a button which allows you to see all their associated bookable items, edit the client's info, or delete the client from the database altogether.
+1. Upon logging in, the admin will view a complete list of every client in the database as well as their contact info and website url.
+For each client, the admin can delete or edit the credentials of any company.
+There is also a button on the row of each company name that brings the admin to a list view of all the assciated bookable items.
-2. Select Manage > Add a Client to invoke the invite client form, which allows you to input client info and add it to the database.
+2. Upon Hovering over Manage from the Nav Bar > and selecting 'Add a Client', the admin will be brought to the invite client form.
-3. Select Manage > Add bookable item to invoke the bookable item which allows you to add a bookable item to the database and assign it to a specific category.
+3. Upon Hovering over Manage from the Nav Bar > selection of 'Add bookable Item' the admin will be brought to a form for addition a new bookable item.
+This will add the corresponding item to the database.
-4. Select open bookable items, and click add photo to add multiple photos to a specific bookable item.
+4. Select 'Open Bookable Items', and click 'Add Photo' to add multiple photos for a specific bookable item.

 ## Screenshots